 Visiting a CDE can also help people with diabetes to understand their condition.

-Anyone with diabetes is at a greater risk of kidney diseases over time than someone without the condition.
-Regular testing is needed to monitor kidney function.
-This is normally carried out by a general doctor.
+People with diabetes have a higher risk of kidney disease over time than someone without the condition.
+For this reason, a doctor may recommend regular testing to monitor kidney function.
+A general doctor will normally carry this out.

-Physical activity plays an important role in the management of diabetes by:
+Physical activity plays an important role in the management of diabetes.
+Current

 People can work with a physical trainer to create a personalized exercise program that works for them.

 People with diabetes may benefit from seeing a podiatrist regularly.
 Common complications of diabetes include nerve damage and circulatory problems.
 These can increase the risk of a minor wound becoming an infection.